neuroinformatics-unit/ethology/docs/source/index.md

 :::

 :::{tip}
-If you are looking to analyse your trajectory data with a user-friendly toolbox, check out our sister project [movement](https://movement.neuroinformatics.dev)!
+If you are looking to analyse your pose estimation tracks with a user-friendly toolbox, check out our sister project [movement](https://movement.neuroinformatics.dev)!
 :::